 - $600 and up: This level of investment can get you a top-notch air conditioner.
 Options here are generally compatible with all types of RVs.
 They tend to offer high performance, a great cooling capacity, and quiet operation.

 BTU stands for British Thermal Unit.
 It’s a technical specification that can help you decide which AC suits your RV based on its size and average local weather conditions.
 The average AC unit has 13,500 BTU power.
 This is enough power to cool down a large RV.
 Humid weather conditions demand more BTU power in your AC.
 If you visit areas with high humidity or extreme temperatures, you’ll need to invest in a unit with more BTU power.

-Air with poor quality is a health hazard, especially for people prone to allergies.
 Not all RV air conditioners have built-in air purifying systems.
-Those that have them, however, do a good job of removing odors.
-The air purifier improves the quality of the air inside the RV and keeps it fresh and clean, regardless of the conditions outside.
+Those that have them, however, do a good job of removing odors, improving the quality of the air inside the RV, and keeping it fresh and clean, regardless of the conditions outside.

 Not all RV air conditioners are manufactured to the same size specifications.
-Be sure to measure your existing unit or the hole for the AC unit prior to purchase.
-This is true for rooftop units, under bench models, and window units.
-Most rooftop openings measure 14 x 14 inches, but some can be smaller or larger, depending on the manufacturer.
+Be sure to measure your existing unit or the hole for the AC unit prior to purchasing.
+This is true for rooftop units, under-bench models, and window units.
+Most rooftop openings measure 14 x 14 inches, but some can be smaller or larger.

 - Noise.
 All air conditioning units make noise; some are quieter than others.
 A quiet AC means better sleep at night since the little noise it makes blends into the background.

 - Heat Pump.
 An AC unit with a heat pump means you can use it to keep you warm when the temperature drops.
 This is useful if you travel around during different seasons.
 The best RV heat pumps will keep you cozy even in the cold winter.